pingcap/docs/br/backup-and-restore-overview.md

 BR sends a backup or restoration command to each TiKV node.
 After receiving the command, TiKV performs the corresponding backup or restoration operation.

-Each TiKV node has a path in which the backup files generated in the backup operation are stored and from which the stored backup files are read during the restoration.
+Each TiKV node needs to access the storage path during backup and restoration.

 ![br-arch](/media/br-arch.png)